 On a recent trip to Hawaii, I was persuaded by my partner and friends to really take it up a notch and try skydiving.
 When the idea was broached for the first time, my natural reaction was 'F@c< off, never in a million years'.
 But you know...its funny what happens when your experience is pre-paid and non-refundable.

 I'll let the video speak for itself, but the TLDR version is that I had fun, pushed through the fear, had faith in others and checked a huge box.
 So glad I did it, and I'm looking forward to jumping out of a plane so I can compare the experiences.
 A big shout out to Pacific Skydiving for making my first time jump one to remember.

 Slow motion is so fetch 🐶

 Sometimes some new kit can spark a bit of creativity, and new features or capabilities push you to capture something you haven't before.
 In this case, I was fortunate enough to get my hands on the new(ish) Sony A7 III and the DJI Ronin-S stabilizer.
-What better way to test these out than shooting one hell of a difficult (and fast) subjects possible?
+What better way to test these out than shooting one of the most difficult (and fast) subjects possible?
 Thanks to @Gustaf.Bernard for being such a great subject, and @b.present.sinq for assisting and co-starring in the video.

 I was blown away by how good the continuous / subject tracking autofocus has gotten on these prosumer level cameras.
 I was equally astounded by the Ronin's ability to stabilize this camera as I was literally running next to Gus.
-When

 Walking in Italy